 During these challenging times, companies are understandably asking themselves, should we be talking to our customers?
 And if so, what is it we should we be saying.
-The concern for many organisations is to understand what, and how, to communicate with customers, without adding to the irritation or seeming unsympathetic to the situation.
+The concern for many organisations is to understand what, and how, customer communications are impacted.

 At the same time, not staying in touch could be interpreted as disinterested or unthinking, at a time when others are proactively keeping their customers updated.

-The challenge is in striking the right balance and the key is to take it back to basics.
+The challenge is in striking the right balance in customer communications.
+And the key is to take it back to basics.

 You need to meet your customers where they are, rather than where you would like them to be.
 Imagine your customer is in a room with you, what would be the questions they would want you to answer?
 What are the strategic, work-related or personal issues they might be dealing with, and how do these impact their relationship with you?
 What do you understand their normal priorities to be, and how might these have changed?
 What do you think their expectations of you are?
 What might they not realise, that would be helpful from you?
 What are the things you need to tell them?